Zichqec/YAYA_Fundamentals/module_07_regular_expressions/02_metacharacters.md

 # Futher Context

 The best uses I have found for regex are to simplify code that would otherwise be exceedingly long.
-For example, here is a function I use sometimes with ghost communication, which strips out SakuraScript tags for pauses and quicksections.
+For example, here is a function I use sometimes with ghost communication, which strips out Sakura Script tags for pauses and quicksections.

 ```c
 RemovePauses //Removes pauses and quicksections